 Washington State University recognizes the impact front-line supervisors have on the quality of work, level of productivity and work attitude of the employees they direct.
 Effective supervisory training, therefore, is linked to the success of the University.

-The WSU Training for Supervisors Series consists of courses that thoroughly explore issues of supervision and management.
+The WSU Supervisory Training Series consists of courses that thoroughly explore issues of supervision and management.
 It is comprised of online courses, live seminars, interactive practicums and roundtable discussions.
 This blended learning approach allows participants to practice the skills required to be successful by applying specific learning objectives to hypothetical case studies drawn from the workplace.

 Among the topics addressed are recruitment processes, performance management, communication, leave policies and corrective action.
 Each course is facilitated by WSU professionals whose responsibilities include advising supervisors on workplace issues and concerns.